Chopper (motorcycle): The 1980s and 1990s: improved engineering and aftermarket suppliers

 In 1984 Harley-Davidson, who had been using chopper inspired styling for a number of years, released the 'Softail', a design that hid the rear shocks under the engine creating a profile that looked a lot like a hard tail.
 This frame was initially offered in the Softail Custom, a bike that took many styling cues from choppers, including the narrow 21" front wheel.
 Buyers looking for the chopper look had a plausible factory alternative, and interest in choppers declined.

 Leather clad, metal lowered seat, and 24 inch rise Ape Hanger handlebars.

 With some time out of the limelight chopper builders seemed to work on craft more than wild innovation in this period.
 While individual builders still built long bikes, the trend was towards more moderate geometries, and the basics of how to build a good handling chopper while still looking great became more common knowledge.
 In this period, it became possible to assemble a complete chopper using all aftermarket parts, companies like S&S Cycle built complete replacement engines based on Harley-Davidson engines, frame makers such as Paughco offered a variety of hardtail frames, and many bikes were built using these new repro parts.
 Super long girder and springer forked bikes were less popular in this era, while the use of telescopic forks grew, and builders upgraded to larger diameter tubes in both forks and frames to gain more rigidity.

-Japanese bike builders offered a dizzying array of new bikes, including full-faired racing styled machines as well as many 'customs' that picked at chopper styling in a random way and rarely achieved the powerful integrated style that more and more custom chopper builders in this era seemed able to consistently achieve.
-As materials, fabrication and knowledge improved the performance of the better choppers improved.
-More powerful engines drove the need for stronger frames, brakes and bigger tires with more grip.
-These trends worked together so that as the 1990s closed the modern chopper was a larger looking, more powerful machine.
-The widespread use of CNC made it possible for even small shops to fabricate out of block aluminum, and billet components became a signature item often replacing stamped and chromed steel components of the earlier eras.
+Japanese manufacturers began offering new motorcycle models, including racing-styled and custom bikes that incorporated chopper design elements.
+During this period, improvements in materials and fabrication led to the development of larger machines with more powerful engines, stronger frames, and wider tires.
+By the late 1990s, the use of CNC machining allowed for the production of specialized components from block aluminum.